Why hire a doula? What does a doula do and NOT do?

 Is there an extra fee for certain births?

 The investment remains the same regardless of type of birth — no discrimination!
 I don’t charge extra for labors that last longer than average, or offer discounts for shorter labors, as I put equal effort into all births.
+Please see below for discount info.

 What if I’m an LGBTQIA parent?